January 23, 2013|By Bonnie Miller Rubin, Chicago Tribune reporter

 One of the most expensive items was an elevator, needed only for Josh Schur.
 His parents argued that this wasn’t cost-efficient, but the other families insisted that it stay in the budget.
 If this venture is to work, they said, it has to work for everybody.

 Still, debate could turn heated at times.
 Should they have live-in staff or employees working an eight-hour shift?
-And how would they juggle clients’ many dietary needs?
+And how would they juggle residents’ many dietary needs?

 “I couldn’t believe we could get so far … only to have it all fall apart over a gluten-free challah,” Erenberg said.